 Backlinks, also called inbound links and incoming links, are a form of off-page SEO where you earn links from other websites that direct readers to your own site.

-The person receiving the link is one the who refers to a link as a backlink.
-For example, here's a backlink to our co-founder Dharmesh Shah's blog.
-Shah could say, "I received a backlink from HubSpot."
+The person receiving the link is the one who refers to a link as a backlink.

-Backlinks (i.e., inbound links) are different from outbound links (links from your website to another website) and internal links (links from one website to another page on that same website).
-You can learn more about the differences between all three link types here.
+Backlinks are different from outbound links (links from your website to another website) and internal links (links from one page on your website to another).

 The right backlinks can do two great things for your website: